mabe-at/WL-Monitor-Pi-Alexa/README.md

 Data Source: City of Vienna (Stadt Wien) - https://data.wien.gv.at

+Quick and dirty python script for monitoring departures of lines at certain stations towards certain directions.

 Have a look at this [youtube tutorial](https://www.youtube.com/watch?v=DFiCsMcipr4) about implementing this.

 ```